Questions About VA Loan Program

 For one thing, these loans are partially guaranteed by the government, reducing risk for participating lenders.
 Secondly, VA loan borrowers have a statistically low level of default and foreclosure.
 They’re generally strong borrowers and responsible homeowners.

 Even so, a higher credit score can benefit you when applying for a VA loan.
 It could make it easier to get approved and also help you qualify for a lower interest rate.
-Credit scores are one of the main factors that determine the mortgage rate assigned to individual loans.
+The mortgage rate that is applied to each loan is mostly determined by the credit score of the applicants.

 Can I Use a VA Loan More Than Once?

-Yes, you can use the VA loan program more than once, as long as you continue to meet the basic eligibility requirements.
+As long as you continue to meet the prerequisites for basic eligibility, you are eligible to apply for VA loans more than once.
 This can be done through a process known as “restoration of entitlement.”

-If you use a VA-backed mortgage to buy a house and later sell the house (completely paying off the loan in the process), you will restore your entitlement in the program.
-This means you could use another VA loan to buy another house, with all of the same benefits you enjoyed the first time around.
+If you use a VA-backed mortgage to buy a house and later sell the house (completely paying off the loan in the process), you will restore your entitlement to the program.
+This means you could use another VA loan to buy another house with all of the same benefits you enjoyed the first time around.

 There is no limit as to how many times you can do this.